Victor-Grinan-Dev/40k-tool/README.md

 # 40K-Toolkit
-A graphic representation of your 40k army, to meke it easier for players.
+A graphic representation of your 40k army, to make it easier to play.

 ## Table of Contents
 - Features